Laver Close, Nottingham, Nottinghamshire NG5 7LS

 Music Lead: Mrs L Antcliffe

 Music is a universal language that embodies one of the highest forms of creativity.
-As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.
-(The National Curriculum).
-At Coppice Farm, we believe that is such an important part of a child's growth and development, creating wonderful opportunities to explore their creativity.
+At Coppice Farm, we believe the arts are such an important part of a child's growth and development, creating wonderful opportunities to explore their creativity.
 Making music is fun and provides a myriad of benefits to our brain, physical and mental health, and general well-being.
-We believe that music plays an integral role in helping children to feel part of a community, therefore we provide opportunities for all children to create, play, perform and enjoy music both in class and to an audience.

 music mark school logo

-In September 2024, we proud to be recognised and became a Music Mark School!
+In September 2024, we were proud recognised for our curriculum and became a Music Mark School!
 The Music Mark Schools programme celebrates and supports schools who are committed to providing a high-quality music education.

 INTENT